steemit/smt-whitepaper/smt-manual/manual.md

 expected, so an `ICR=` or `ICR-` curve should be chosen.
 For STEEM itself, curation was originally the quadratic `ICR=`, as of the Steem hard fork 19 it is the linear `ICR=`.

+All curves are available for both content and curation rewards as you can configure an SMT to only have content or curation rewards and setting those curves to any available opens up SMTs to more economic models.

 ## Target votes per day